DelarioNance/dsapy/testing/strategies/strategy_ArrayList.md

 ## **Introduction**

-A test strategy detailing the resources, test types, and technologies used for ensuring the quality of the `ArrayList` class.
+A test strategy detailing the resources, test types, and technologies used for ensuring high quality of the `ArrayList` class.

 ## **References**
 - Bitbucket project repository: